-Korean for Hospitality programme at Langma School of Languages is designed to help professionals of Hospitality industry to start a career as a tour guide, reception, and chef.
+Korean for Hospitality programme at Langma School of Languages is designed to help professionals of the Hospitality industry to start a career as a tour guide, receptionist, and chef.
 Our Korean language programmeincludes exam preparation (Level 2, 3 & 4).
-This programme is industry specific for tour guide, reception, and chef to offer Korean language course comprehensively and intensively for their profession.
+This programme is industry-specific for tour guides, receptionists, and chefs to offer Korean language courses comprehensively and intensively for their profession.
 The programme at Langma School of Languages is tailored according to their time and budget allows; we ensure that the students would start speaking basic phrases and sentences within few weeks of sessions.
-Further, professionals would be prepared linguistically for the challenges they would face everyday whilst working with guests, diners, and tourists.
+Further, professionals would be prepared linguistically for the challenges they would face every day whilst working with guests, diners, and tourists.

 |Duration || (2 hours/session)|